novalramdhani/Miolica/frontend/README.md

 $ npm install
 ```

-then run the following command in the terminal:
+then run the command below to start the application:

 ```
 $ npm start